 Template

-• For this recipe to take the least amount of time, work on the chocolate circles while the cake cooks and then cools.
+- To minimize the time needed for this recipe, work on the chocolate circles while the cake is cooking and then cools.
 You can also make them a day ahead of time.

-• The frosting can be made ahead of time and kept in the refrigerator; however, you will need to beat the frosting again before using it.
+- The frosting can be made ahead of time and stored in the refrigerator; however, it will need to be beaten again before using it.

 How to Use a Coupler with a Decorating Tip